 Um… me?
 In a group?

 Well, yes.
-But before you run away, let me make my pitch: group therapy is incredibly helpful.
+But before you run away, let us make our pitch: group therapy is incredibly helpful.
 In fact, pretty close to 100% of the time, even the reluctant group therapy patients find it more helpful than their individual therapy.

 But you’ve got some concerns: